What is FU Money and How Do I Get Some?

 The final step in gaining FU money is increasing your income.
 You can achieve this by producing multiple income streams or moving up the career ladder.

 The other way to increase your income is by improving your skills and getting better jobs.
 You can make more money by getting a promotion at work or job-hopping to other companies.
-To do this, you need to continuously update your resume and apply for any opportunity that seems like it could enhance your career.
+To do this, you need to continuously update your resume and apply for any opportunity that could enhance your career.

 Making a Financial Plan